lg17057/scholarship/templates/info.md

 login page div changer now working
 This was a result of the login-div encompassing the other student and staff login divs, which means that when the back button was pressed, no content would be shown

+sign in with google page button now working signing in with google does not work yet but the button is there